 Gaming veterans will discover a score of elements of and allusions to arcade classics, such as Gauntlet (obviously), Pac-Man, Centipede, Bomberman, and others."

 Overall, Time Bandit is an intriguing genre-busting game whose whole is definitely greater than the sum of its parts.
-I've decided to put it in the RPG genre because that's what the game's spirit is all about.
+I've decided to put it in the RPG genre because that's where the game's spirit seems to lie.
 Two thumbs up!

 Reviewed by: Underdogs